About the Sony WH-1000XM5

 - free Sony Headphones Connect app for Apple® and Android™ lets you adjust settings

-- customize the sound and manually choose the level of noise cancellation
+- customize the sound and choose level of ambient sound

 - 20 steps of ambient sound control for allowing external sounds in